davidk/part-fillers/README.md

 # Part Fillers

-A list of what you can buy when shipping charges feel like they're a bit much for what little you are ordering.
-Add more stuff!
+Fill out your cart at Digikey/Mouser with generic items that you'll be sort-of glad to have whenever inspiration strikes.

 Super-duper bottom of the barrel stuff is avoided where possible, but use discretion when ordering.

 Of note, the reason for Digikey not being represented very well: I simply order from Mouser more often (i'll get to filling out the Digikey sections when I order from Digikey).

+Feel free to contribute your own parts as well and to use this as a playground for trying out laid back pull requests.

 ## Digikey